-All trade marks reproduced in this website which are not the property of, or licensed to the operator are acknowledged on the website.
+All trademarks reproduced on this website which are not the property of, or licensed to the operator are acknowledged on the website.

 Unauthorised use of this website may give rise to a claim for damages and/or be a criminal offence.

 From time to time this website may also include links to other websites.
 These links are provided for your convenience to provide further information.
 They do not signify that we endorse the website(s).
 We have no responsibility for the content or performance of any such linked website(s).